-It is the responsibility of Operations Supervisors to administer and ensure adherence to this guideline.
+It is the responsibility of Operations Supervisors to administer and ensure adherence to this section of guideline.

-Works Supervisors will have the discretion to decide if plant and equipment will be operated on a total fire ban day.
+Works Supervisors will have the discretion to decide if plant and equipment will be operated on a total fire ban days and days of extreme-intensity heatwaves.
 Equipment should be assessed for suitability of use in such weather conditions.

-For Total Fire Ban days, staff will work from 6am to midday.
+For Total Fire Ban days and days of extreme-intensity heatwaves, staff will work from 6am to midday.
 Supervisors will nominate which plant is used and tasks undertaken; and will determine any alternative duties.
 After midday staff should remain at home through to 3:00pm in case they are required for an emergency.

-On days of Total Fire Ban staff may be advised that they will be required to undertake online training from home or in an alternative indoor, air conditioned venue.
+On days of Total Fire Ban and days of extreme-intensity heatwaves staff may be advised that they will be required to undertake online training from home or in an alternative indoor, airconditioned venue.

-At all times during seasonal heat all employees are responsible for ensuring adequate rest periods are taken, suitable clothing (including hats) and sunscreen are worn and sufficient water is provided.
-Further to this and as a guide only, work breaks may be taken of 20 minutes per hour for employees undertaking labouring tasks when the temperature is 35 degrees celsius or above.
-At temperatures less than 35 degrees celsius rest breaks for labourers will be taken as necessary to ensure the health and safety of employees.
+At all times during seasonal heat all employees are responsible for ensuring adequate rest periods are taken, suitable clothing (including hats) and sunscreen are worn, and sufficient water is provided.
+Further to this and as a guide only, work breaks may be taken of 20 minutes per hour for employees undertaking labouring tasks when the temperature is 35 degrees Celsius or above.
+At temperatures less than 35 degrees Celsius rest breaks for labourers will be taken as necessary to ensure the health and safety of employees.